-Thanks to having so many enterprises just a stone’s throw from campus, we’re able to invite influential local speakers, connect businesses with student clubs, and tap our approximate 2,800 local Fuqua alumni as mentors for students.
+Thanks to having so many enterprises just a stone’s throw from campus, we’re able to invite influential local speakers, connect businesses with student clubs, and tap our more than 3,000 local Fuqua alumni as mentors for students.

 A sample of employers in the Research Triangle Park includes:

 United States Environmental Protection Agency

 Durham is an eclectic city, with a diverse mix of historical and cultural places, offbeat shopping, sports venues, arts festivals, houses of worship, and great restaurants.
 Known for everything from laid-back Carolina BBQ joints to charming donut shops and trendy microbreweries, Durham was voted America’s foodiest small town by Bon Appetit.

 Within just a few hours’ drive from campus are the Blue Ridge Mountains for hiking and mountain activities, the Atlantic coast for beaches and water sports, or the NC Sandhills area for champion golf.
 Washington, D.C., is just 4 hours by car—or hop a 1-hour flight to New York City or a direct flight to London or Paris.